UnseenWizzard/git_training/README.md

 ## Rebasing

-Git has another clean way to integrate changes between a two branches, which is called `rebase`.
+Git has another clean way to integrate changes between two branches, which is called `rebase`.

 We still recall that a branch is always based on another.
 When you create it, you _branch away_ from somewhere.